climatescope/climatescope.org/app/_en_insights/climate-policy.md

 At Paris, 19 Climatescope countries presented "conditional" emissions control goals explicitly predicated on the condition that wealthier countries would follow through on the $100 billion promise.
 Another 25 of the 71 countries essentially submitted two pledges: one "unconditional" that they planned to follow through on regardless of the $100 billion and another, more aggressive, conditional goal to be achieved only if wealthier nations provided financing.
 The rest promised to follow through unconditionally – regardless of whether the $100 billion comes through (Figure 2).

-<b>Figure 2:</b>Climate polices and emission reduction targets’ conditionality
+<b>Figure 2:</b> Climate polices and emission reduction targets’ conditionality

 ![Figure 2](/assets/images/content/insights/policy/CS2017_Climate_Figure2.jpg)

-*Source:UNFCCC, Bloomberg New Energy Finance*
+*Source: UNFCCC, Bloomberg New Energy Finance*

 In terms of the pledges themselves, the 54 nations’ emissions goals can be characterized as follows (Figure 3):
 * <b>Absolute targets.</b> Commitments made relative to total actual emissions in a base year and therefore a commitment to an absolute reduction.
 Fourteen Climatescope countries submitted absolute targets.
 Brazil, for example, has committed to reduce its GHG emissions by 37% from 2005 levels by 2025.